nathangeffen/faststi/docs/improve.rst

 Bugs and other issues
 #####################

-Please lodge bugs, requests for enhancements, etc at the FastSTI `Github repository  issues page <https://github.com/nathangeffen/faststi/issues>`_.
+Please lodge bugs, requests for enhancements, etc at the |PROJECT| `Github repository  issues page <https://github.com/nathangeffen/faststi/issues>`_.